-The other off-the-shelf training program that is also completed on the Dynavision was the reaction test.
-The reaction test is a task where the subjects use one hand at a time to hold down one button and when a light lights up, hits that light.
+The other off-the-shelf training program that was also completed on the Dynavision was the reaction test.
+The reaction test is a task where the subject uses one hand at a time to hold down one button, and when a light illuminates, the subject hits that light.
 The subject is required to scan an area or region of interest in preparation for the light to be hit.
-When the light is lit, the computer records how long it takes for the subject to initiate a response to that light; moving their hand from the button they were holding.
-Then the subject hits the newly lit light and the task is completed.
-So, two tasks in one are performed; seeing the light and responding and hitting the light .
-It assesses visual and motor reaction times for the left and right hands.
-The lights that could illuminate are arranged horizontally, vertically (with an arc), and a single light.
-The subjects are told to keep their eyes on one point and uses peripheral vision to see and respond to the lights.
-Thus the training enhances scanning practices and peripheral vision response times.
+A computer records how long it takes for the subject to initiate a response to the light: moving their hand from the button they were holding.
+Then the subject hits the newly lit light, and the task is completed.
+So, two tasks in one are performed: seeing the light and responding and hitting the light.15 The Dynavision assesses visual and motor reaction times for the left and right hands.
+The lights are arranged horizontally, vertically (with an arc), and a single light.
+The subject is told to scan the area where the lights could illuminate and respond when lit.
+Alternately, the subject is told to keep his eyes on one point and to use peripheral vision to see and to respond to the lights.
+Thus, the training enhances scanning practices and peripheral vision response times.

 Peripheral vision reaction time ratio is a calculation to determine an athlete's speed of reaction to what they see in their peripheral vision.
-We used the data collected during the Dynavision program; "\A" session during the 2013 preseason football camp for each athlete and calculated the average reaction time for the buttons hit in the outer two rings of the vision board compared to the inner three rings.
+We used the data collected during the Dynavision program "A" session during the 2013 preseason football camp for each athlete and calculated the average reaction time for the buttons hit in the outer two rings of the vision board compared to the inner three rings.
 We compared every athlete's peripheral vision reaction time ratio from the first training session of football camp to their last training session of football camp.
-The ratio was calculated by taking the mean reaction times for the outer two rings divided by the mean of the reaction times for the inner two rings.
-A higher ratio means it takes longer to see and hit the buttons in the periphery compared to the center of the visual field.
+The ratio was calculated by taking the mean of the reaction times for the outer two rings divided by the mean of the reaction times for the inner two rings.
+A higher ratio means it takes longer to see and to hit the buttons in the periphery compared to the center of the visual field.